Last Updated on January 23, 2022 by Rebecca

 5. Automate your savings

-If you aren’t automating savings, then now’s the time to get started.
 There are different ways to automate savings, including:

-- Regular contributions to your 401(k) at work
+- Regular contributions to your 401(k) at work from your paychecks

-- Direct deposit into savings each payday
+- Direct deposit into a separate savings account each pay period

-- Automatic transfers from checking to savings
+- Automatic transfers from your checking account to savings

 Both apps link to your bank account but they work a little differently.